 As a small business owner, you might prefer to use a Mac over a PC to run your business.
 For many people, Apple computers look more attractive due to their in-built security features and simplicity of use.
 However, when managing business finances, Mac users could face difficulties finding accounting software compatible with their operating system.
-Although the market for accounting software for PCs is still much wider, it doesn’t mean accounting solutions for Mac are a rare finding today.
+Although the market for accounting and bookkeeping software for PCs is still much wider, it doesn’t mean accounting solutions for Macs are a rare finding today.

 Here’s what you’ll learn about Mac accounting software: